List of England Test wicket-keepers

 On one occasion in 1986, two replacement wicket-keepers were called on, neither of whom were members of the side, and one was a member of the crowd.
 Former England keeper, Bob Taylor, aged 45 and retired from professional cricket, stepped in at a Test match to replace Bruce French, with the permission of the New Zealand captain, after French had been hit in the head while batting.
-Later, Hampshire's Bobby Parks, (son of former England wicket keeper Jim Parks) who did not otherwise make a Test appearance in his career, took over from Taylor for the rest of the match.
+Taylor's appearance was delayed until third over of the innings, because a suitable playing kit had to be found and tailored to fit him: thus for the first two overs, the role of keeper was temporarily filled by specialist batsman Bill Athey (a member of the playing team) while another substitute fielded in the outfield.
+Later, Hampshire's Bobby Parks, (son of former England wicket keeper Jim Parks) who did not otherwise make a Test appearance in his career, arrived at lunch on the fourth day, and took over from Taylor for the rest of the day.
+Bruce French was deemed to have recovered from his injury, and took his position at the start of the fifth day, but was barely needed: only one ball was bowled, and New Zealand lost their last wicket to it.
+None of the four keepers made a dismissal in the innings.

-Statistics are correct as of 11 December 2021.
+Statistics are correct as of 31 July 2025.